bradhe/go-blackjack/README.md

 This tiny app is meant to address that.

+## Disclaimer

+I actually don't know very much at all about Blackjack.

 ## How does it work?

 You author a strategy with a pretty straight forward DSL.
 The app will run this